JM2707/winjswiki/Styling-HTML-Controls.md

 Use the `win-code` class on `<pre>` and `<code>` elements to apply Windows styling.

 ###Ellipsis
-Use the `win-ellipsis` class on an overflowing element to get a '...' text-overflow style.
+Use the `win-type-ellipsis` class on an overflowing element to get a '...' text-overflow style.

 ##Controls